10 reasons to eat chocolate

 Chocolate is actually very nutritious

 If you buy quality dark chocolate with a high cocoa content, then it is actually quite nutritious – no, seriously!
 Chocolate contains a decent amount of soluble fibre and is packed with minerals.
 To give you an idea, a 100 gm bar of 70-85 per cent dark chocolate contains: 11 grams of fibre, 67% of the recommended daily intake (RDA) for Iron, 58% of the RDA for Magnesium, 89% of the RDA for Copper, 98% of the RDA for Manganese.
 It also has plenty of potassium, phosphorus, zinc and selenium.
+Also the higher per cent cocoa content – the lower the sugar.

 Chocolate helps fight fatigue and anxiety and even PMS